List of Power Rangers Jungle Fury characters: Unidoom

-A Horse - motif Phantom Beast Warrior who holds the spirit of the Unicorn.
+A unicorn-motif Phantom Beast Warrior who holds the spirit of the Horse.

 In "One Last Second Chance," he was sent to throw a Crystal Eye in the ocean containing Master Finn.
 After the Power Rangers rescued Master Phant and Master Swoop from Dai Shi's Temple, Unidoom was destroyed by the Spirit Rangers.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Unidoom back.
 He was defeated by the Rangers and their masters.